markd2/MarkDnD/youtube.md

 YouTube has stopped email notifications (bastards), but I still troll the notification bell.
 If anything from these channels show up, I usually watch it right then.
 I typically support them on Patreon as well

+* Legal Kimchi : https://www.youtube.com/channel/UC4foBu4WY5EwzN_pwsBeYaQ .
+Some D&D advice, but lately a lot of videos on the social side of RPG players - consent, mental health, race, accessibility, etc.

+* Jen Kretchmer : https://www.twitch.tv/dreamwispjen .
+DM / Advice, accessibility advocacy.
+Her "Retail Terrorpy" charity game was amazing, and is the author of the (unfortunately controversial) "accessible dungeon" adventure in _Candlekeep Mysteries_.

 * Matt Colville : https://www.youtube.com/user/mcolville .
 Running the game, MCDM, movie reviews.
   Dude is of My Generation so I get most of the references.
 Articulate videos on dungeon